Australia’s Victoria state withdraws as host of 2026 Commonwealth Games

 The original budget for the games was estimated to be around 2.6 billion dollars (£1.3 billion) but ballooned out to nearly triple that.

-Mr Andrews said they have had “cordiale discussions” with the Commonwealth authorities in London and will continue discussions with them on Tuesday morning.
+Mr Andrews said they have had “cordial discussions” with the Commonwealth authorities in London and will continue discussions with them on Tuesday morning.

 “In the meantime we are going to let our team that are in London work through these issues.”